lintool/guide/writing-a-research-paper-with-me.md

 ## My Input

-If you're a junior student, I will usually write the introduction for you, because that's the hardest part to write.
+If you're a junior student, I will usually write the introduction for you, because that's the hardest part to write (see above).
 As you gain experience, I expect you to be able to start telling your own story.
 This is the hardest skill to master.

 Typically, I will communicate with you about a rough time period where I will set aside time to help you with your paper.
 Help consists of